ChabanOS/gl_devops/README.md

 ### About
 This script allows to check the main performance metrics.
 The script can show CPU load and Memory consumption.
+Also, the script shows the process that consumes the most resources.
+The process result will be sorted and filtered based on the type of metrics you have provided as an argument.
 The script was written on Python and uses psutil module.

 ### Requirements